streamx-dev/streamx-connector-magento/README.md

  - Go to Magento Admin page
  - Click on `STORES` on the left panel
  - Click `Configuration` in the `Settings` area
- - Expand `STREAMX` section, click on `Indexer` item, then expand `General Settings` section on the right
+ - Expand `STREAMX` section, click on `Connector` item, then expand `General Settings` section on the right
  - Select `Yes` for the `Enable StreamX Connector` setting
  - Click the `Save Config` button